The Reality Of Living With Hurricanes.

 1. Hurricane Season officially begins June 1st and ends on December 1st.

 2. Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm or hurricane, and having certain supplies, is recommended.
-That would include a flashlight and batteries, bottled water and some non-perishable foods to get through a minimal three days.
+That would include a flashlight and batteries, bottled water and some non-perishable foods to get through a minimum three days.

 3. Make sure computers and phones are fully charged and backed up.